OpenACalendar/OpenACalendar-Documentation-SuperUser/install.rst

 We realise this may make it hard to install on some hosts.
 You can change the folders around so all code is under the web root.

 In "webSingleSite", create the folder "oacapp".
-For security reasons, set up apache not to serve this folder using an .htaccess file or other method.
+For security reasons, set up your web server not to serve this folder using an .htaccess file or other method.

 Move all folders except "webSingleSite" underneath your new "oacapp" folder.